thudjek/CleanWebApiTemplate/README.md

 After project is created you can modify code, environment variables, configuration etc. to your needs, but this setup is just to get default solution up and running.

-* Add first migration to the project by opening package manager console and running `add-migration "{NameOfFirstMigration}" -Project {ProjectName}.Infrastructure -StartupProject {ProjectName}.Infrastructure -args "{DatabaseConnectionString}}"`
+* Add first migration to the project by opening package manager console and running `add-migration "{NameOfFirstMigration}" -Project {ProjectName}.Infrastructure -StartupProject {ProjectName}.Infrastructure -args "{DatabaseConnectionString}"`
     - first migration is needed so database container can pick it up and run
     - migrations are created in "Infrastructure/Migrations" folder
 * Set "docker-compose" project as startup project